E-commerce

 • On the experience side: the agent helps address objections on the page.

-• On the business side: acquired traffic is more likely to make it to the cart and checkout.
+• On the business side: the traffic acquired is more likely to make it to the cart and checkout.

-This point is important because good e-commerce SEO is not judged only by ranking.
-It is also judged by the pages’ ability to turn an organic visit into a useful journey.
-If traffic arrives but doubts remain unresolved, SEO performance is still incomplete.
+This point is important because good e-commerce SEO is not judged solely by rankings.
+It is also judged by the pages' ability to turn an organic visit into a meaningful journey.
+If the traffic arrives but doubts remain unresolved, SEO performance is still incomplete.

-To see how this integrates with Shopify: Shopify integration and request a demo.
+To see how this fits into Shopify: Shopify integration and request a demo.

 Summary, sources and FAQ

 E-commerce SEO is the art of making an online store visible for the right queries, with the right pages, for the right intents.
-It relies on a clear structure, strong categories, useful product pages, coherent internal linking, informational content well connected to transactional content, a healthy technical foundation, and properly implemented structured data.
-A good SEO audit then makes it possible to prioritize what is truly blocking organic performance.
-It is a sustainable and profitable acquisition lever, over the long term, for an ambitious and solid e-commerce brand.
+It relies on a clear structure, strong categories, useful product pages, coherent internal linking, informational content well connected to transactional pages, a healthy technical foundation, and correctly implemented structured data.
+A good SEO audit then makes it possible to prioritize what is really holding back organic performance.
+It is a sustainable and profitable acquisition lever over the long term for an ambitious, strong e-commerce brand.

-• E-commerce SEO is systemic: it depends as much on structure as on content.
+• E-commerce SEO is systemic: it depends on structure as much as on content.

-• Categories are strategic: they often carry a large share of transactional potential.
+• Categories are strategic: they often account for a large share of transactional potential.

 • Technical aspects matter: crawling, indexing, speed, mobile, and facets.